-- All HSCS majors (both Dietetic and Human Services and Consumer Sciences degree seekers) must take and pass an Exit Exam in their area of specialty before graduating. - In addition, Dietetic majors must pass the Dietetic Rising Junior Examination at the end of the sophomore level.
+- All HSCS majors (except Dietetics) must take and pass an Exit Exam in their area of specialty before graduating. - Students in the dietetics concentration must successfully pass NUTR 490 Capstone in Nutrition and dietetics in lieu of an Exit Exam.